shizi297/ShiziOS/README.md

 # ShiziOS

 ShiziOS is a lightweight operating system kernel.
-Currently, it supports only the x86_64 architecture, uses the bootboot bootloader, is partially POSIX-compliant, supports multicore, and is under active development.
+Currently, it supports only the x86_64 architecture, uses the bootboot bootloader, supports multicore, and is under active development.

 ## How to Use